MTG-Design/resources/README.md

 Some rendering support has been enabled, but it is unfinished.

+## Requirements
+* PHP 8.1 or newer
+* XeLaTeX, with several packages installed
+* Inkscape, in order to save SVGs to a differnet format (like PNG or PDF)

 ## How to use
 `build.php` builds the `.ini` recipe files into SVG or PNG images.
 (To export to PNG, `inkscape` is recommended for proper SVG export.
 (Not all graphics applications fully implement the SVG 1.1 specification.)

+When cards are built, they will save to `/cards` by default.

 `render.php` renders the text using XeLaTeX.
 You must install it on your system if you want to render text on cards.